 Investment in Debt Securities.
 The Company classifies its debt marketable securities as available-for-sale.
 Securities classified as available-for-sale are carried at fair value.
 Unrealized gains and losses, net of the related tax effect, are excluded from earnings and reported in accumulated other comprehensive income, a component of shareholders' equity.
 A decline in the fair value of any available-for-sale security below cost that is deemed other than temporary results in a charge to earnings and the establishment of a new cost basis for the security.
-To determine whether impairment is other than temporary, the Company considers whether it is more likely than not that the Company will not be required to sell prior to recovery of the amortized cost basis.
+To determine whether impairment is other than temporary, the Company considers guidance provided in FASB ASC Topic 320, Investments -Debt and Equity Securities.
+When determining whether a debt security is other-than-temporarily impaired, the Company assesses whether it has the intent to sell the security and whether it is more likely than not that the Company will be required to sell prior to recovery of the amortized cost basis.
 Evidence considered in this assessment includes the reasons for impairment, the severity and duration of the impairment, changes in value subsequent to year-end and forecasted performance of the investee.